airD173/snipbin/API.md

 You DO NOT need any API keys to access the API, unless you need to do specific operations which require an account.
 Examples include:

-- Linking a paste with your account
+- Linking a snip with your account
-- Editing a paste
+- Editing a snip
-- Deleting a paste
+- Deleting a snip

 To provide a token to the API, simply set the `Authorization` header to your unique API key.